imartayan/7colors/README.md

 An implementation of the 7 colors game written in C.

 ## Project structure
-* board.c: Implementation file of a board module (+some tests at the end).
+* board.c: gestion of the board (random generation, update, print...)
-* main.c: Main function of the game.
+* main.c: main function of the game
-* (feel free to add more modules here if appropriate)
+* queue.c: queue data structure with linked lists

 ## Done
 * generate the board